Search for the production of dark fermion candidates in association with heavy neutral gauge boson decaying to dimuon in

-The preselection is a manifestation of the high transverse momentum $(p_{T})$ muon identification introduced in \cite{R41, R32}.
-It includes cuts related to the trigger requirements (HLT\_Mu40\_eta2p1), the $p_{T}$ threshold of this trigger is 40 GeV within the tracked acceptance ($|\eta| < 2.1$) and the high $p_{T}$ muon ID, that was applied in 2012 data analysis, used for the search for new physics with events containing dimuon resonance \cite{zprime}.
-In addition we apply some kinematics cuts, on each muon, as the reconstructed transverse momentum of the muon ($p^{\mu}_{T}$) must be greater than $45$ GeV, $|\eta^{\mu}| < 2.1$.
-Thus the events are selected with two opposite charge high $p_{T}$ muons, with one of them passed the single muon trigger HLT$\_$Mu40$\_$eta2p1, finally, the invariant mass of the dimuon must be above 80 GeV, since we are looking for a resonance in the high mass regime.
+In order to select events of interest, a selection criteria was designed to pick events with two high $p_{T}$ muons and large missing transverse momentum resulting from the DF candidate.
+The selection criteria is as follows: Each of the two muons should pass the high $(p_{T})$ muon identification introduced in \cite{R41, R32}, and satisfies the following preliminary selection: \\ $\bullet$ $p^{\mu}_{T}$ (GeV) $> 45$, \\ $\bullet$ $\eta^{\mu}$ (rad) $<$ 2.1. \\ Thus, the events that were selected are the events with two oppositely charged muons with at least one of them passed the single muon trigger HLT$\_$Mu40$\_$eta2p1.
+This same selection was applied for the search for new physics in 2012 analysis for events containing dimuon resonance.
+Also, we restrict the mass of the dimuon to be over 80 GeV, since the Z$^{\prime}$ mass regime lies above this.

-Figure \ref{figure:fig3} shows the distribution of the dimuon invariant mass; the CMS open data are represented by black dots with error bars (statistical error only), the cyan histogram represents the Drell-Yan background, the grey histogram stands for the vector boson pair backgrounds (WW, WZ and ZZ) and the $t\bar{t}$ + jets background is represented by the red histogram.
-These histograms are stacked, while the signal of dark fermion scenario generated with different masses of the neutral gauge boson Z$^{\prime}$ and $M_{\chi_{1}} = 1$ GeV are represented by different colored lines, and are overlaid.
-The total systematic uncertainty (explained in section \ref{section:Uncertainties}) is illustrated in the ratio plot.
-The corresponding distribution of the missing transverse momentum is presented in figure \ref{figure:fig4}.
-These figures show good agreement between the data points and the simulated SM backgrounds within the statistical error (demonstrated by the error bars on the data points) and within the systematic uncertainty (demonstrated by hatched region in the ratio plots).
-As the signal samples are overwhelmed by the backgrounds, it is necessary to apply a more tighter set of cuts to discriminate signals from SM backgrounds as will be explained in the next section.
+Figure \ref{figure:fig4} shows the distribution of the missing transverse momentum, after the preliminary selection; the CMS open data are represented by black dots with error bars (statistical error only), the cyan histogram represents the Drell-Yan background, the grey histogram stands for the vector boson pair backgrounds (WW, WZ and ZZ) and the $t\bar{t}$ + jets background is represented by the red histogram.
+These histograms are stacked, while the signal of dark fermion (DF) scenario was generated with invariant mass of the neutral gauge boson Z$^{\prime}$ ($M_{Z^{\prime}}$ = 300 GeV) and the mass of the DF ($M_{\chi_{1}}$ = 1 GeV), is represented by the blue colored line, and is overlaid.
+The total systematic uncertainty (explained in section \ref{section:AnSelection}) is illustrated in the ratio plot in addition to the statistical uncertainties.
+This figure shows good agreement between the data points and the simulated SM backgrounds within the statistical and systematic uncertainties.